On the convex formulations of robust Markov decision processes: Introduction

 \paragraph{A new research direction for RMDPs.} Finally, we emphasize that one of the crucial contributions of this paper is to shed light on the problem of finding a convex formulation of RMDPs.
-Robust value iteration and robust policy iteration have been known for two decades, and most of the recent literature on RMDPs has focused on obtaining efficient implementations of variants of these algorithms~\citep{kaufman2013robust,ho2021partial,Derman2021}.
+Robust value iteration and robust policy iteration have been known for two decades, and an important part of the recent literature on RMDPs has focused on obtaining efficient implementations of variants of these algorithms~\citep{kaufman2013robust,ho2021partial,Derman2021}.
 While finding a convex formulation has been in the spotlight in the literature on stochastic games, this problem has not been thoroughly studied in the literature on RMDPs.
 We assert that this is an important open problem in the field of RMDPs too.
 Any algorithms for solving convex optimization programs can be combined with a convex formulation to obtain new algorithms for RMDPs, potentially leading to more efficient methods based on the most recent advances in convex optimization.
 Our results open new promising avenues for future research, and we intend our work to provide the first building step toward obtaining a tractable convex formulation for RMDPs.

 The rest of the paper is organized as follows.
 We conclude this section with important notations and definitions.
 We conduct a brief literature review in Section~\ref{sec:lit-review}.
 We provide some background on MDPs and RMDPs in Section~\ref{sec:preliminaries}.
-We present our convex formulation of RMDPs based on regularization in Section~\ref{sec:formulation-regularized-policy} before discussing our main results in Section~\ref{sec:discussion-formulation}.
-Finally, Section~\ref{sec:application-polytopes} describes a simpler convex formulation for the case of polyhedral uncertainty sets.
+We present our convex formulation for general sa-rectangular RMDPs in Section~\ref{sec:formulation-regularized-policy}. \tb{ In Section~\ref{sec:more-concise-reformulation}, we describe a more concise convex formulation under additional assumptions and we obtain a conic program for various popular uncertainty sets.
+Finally, we present our results for s-rectangular uncertainty in Section~\ref{sec:s-rectangular}.}